AWS Disaster Recovery – Whitepaper

 – Database Tier – Oracle database regularly backed up to Amazon Simple Storage Service (S3) using the Oracle RMAN backup utility

-– Static Content – stored on a 512GB gateway stored Storage Gateway volume attached to the application server via the iSCSI interfaceWhich AWS based disaster recovery strategy will give you the best RTO?
+– Static Content – stored on a 512GB gateway stored Storage Gateway volume attached to the application server via the iSCSI interface

 1. Deploy the Oracle database and the JBoss app server on EC2.
 Restore the RMAN Oracle backups from Amazon S3.
 Generate an EBS volume of static content from the Storage Gateway and attach it to the JBoss EC2 server.

 3. Deploy the Oracle database and the JBoss app server on EC2.
 Restore the RMAN Oracle backups from Amazon S3.
 Restore the static content by attaching an AWS Storage Gateway running on Amazon EC2 as an iSCSI volume to the JBoss EC2 server.
-(No need to attach the Storage Gateway as an iSCSI volume can just create a EBS volume)
+(No need to attach the Storage Gateway as an iSCSI volume can just create an EBS volume)

 4. Deploy the Oracle database and the JBoss app server on EC2.
 Restore the RMAN Oracle backups from Amazon S3.
 Restore the static content from an AWS Storage Gateway-VTL running on Amazon EC2 (VTL is Virtual Tape library and doesn’t fit the RTO)